agc93/beatvortex/docs/content/en/docs/developer/translation.md

 If you're already familiar with Vortex (or `react-i18next`-based) translations then the short version is that BeatVortex uses a separate `beatvortex` namespace (and `beatvortex.json` file) to get localised strings.

+> We haven't worked with Vortex translations much before: please raise an issue if something doesn't look right or needs changing!

 More specifically, Vortex will **usually** look for a `beatvortex.json` file inside `%APPDATA%/Vortex/resources/locales/<ISO-CODE>` and use any translated strings it finds there, falling back to English if none is found.

+### Existing Translations

+If you are working on, or maintaining, an existing Vortex translation, you can add BeatVortex support by adding a `beatvortex.json` file to your translation package for the BeatVortex-specific strings.
+A loose example file that should over most elements is available at [beatvortex.dev/beatvortex_en.json](https://beatvortex.dev/beatvortex_en.json) that translators can use for a good starting point.

+### Translation

 However, we've added an extra convention to make translations a bit easier: the extension contains a file called [language_en.json](https://github.com/agc93/beatvortex/blob/master/src/language_en.json) with all the currently translateable English strings.
 When Vortex starts up, BeatVortex will load in any `language_<code>.json` files it finds, so you can create a `language_fr.json` file to add French translations or a `language_ru.json` file to add Russian translations.

-> Once installed, these files will be at `%APPDATA%/Vortex/plugins/game-beatsaber/`.
+Once installed, these files will be at `%APPDATA%/Vortex/plugins/game-beatsaber/`.
 You can manually create these files while translating.

-Once you have a translation, open a PR to add the file to the repository and we'll push your translation out with the next update!

-### Existing Translations

-If you are working on, or maintaining, an existing Vortex translation, you can add BeatVortex support by adding a `beatvortex.json` file to your translation package for the BeatVortex-specific strings.
-A loose example file that should over most elements is available at [beatvortex.dev/beatvortex_en.json](https://beatvortex.dev/beatvortex_en.json) that translators can use for a good starting point.

-> We haven't worked with Vortex translations much before: please raise an issue if something doesn't look right or needs changing!
+> To be clear, please try and contribute translations back to the many [existing Vortex translations](https://www.nexusmods.com/site/mods/categories/7/) primarily.
+If there isn't an existing translation or you're having trouble getting translations included, only then add them directly to the extension instead.

 ## Documentation